Post

 Get ready for the epic moment of this lecture.

-So the trace of an endomorphism is actually equivalent to $I$.
+So the trace of an endomorphism is actually equivalent to I.

 This concludes the discussion about tensor algebras.
 There is a little treat for sticking with us.

-Consider an $n\times n$ matrix $\mathbf{A}$.
-We have an expansion for a very important polynomial
+Consider an n×n matrix A. We have an expansion for a very important polynomial

 This is computed with Feynman diagrams.